MDABC’s Food as Medicine Program

 This group medical visit will provide a personalized examination of various causes of chronic inflammation.
 Each individual will have a medical work up to identify treatable root causes contributing to mood and brain based disorders.
 There will be an assessment of common nutritional deficiencies that can contribute to mood and pain disorders.

 Treatment will include evidence based dietary changes, lifestyle modifications, the use of supplements and select medication.
 There will be a focus on improving gut health and nurturing a healthy microbiome, both of which are important in the treatment of mood and inflammatory disorders.
 You will be taught which foods cause harm to your body and how to use food as medicine.
 Participants should be prepared to make major changes to their diet.

 These group medical visits are led by psychiatrist and naturopath trained in functional medicine and nutritional psychiatry.
-The group program meets once a week for 8 weeks.
-Each group is 2 hours.

 This program is for individuals with the following diagnoses: